zenml-io/zenml/docs/book/stacks-and-components/auth-management/hyperai-service-connector.md

 SSH private keys configured in the connector will be distributed to all clients that use them to run pipelines with the HyperAI orchestrator.
 SSH keys are long-lived credentials that give unrestricted access to HyperAI instances.
 {% endhint %}

-When configuring the Service Connector, it is required to provide the `ip_address` of the instance and the `username` with which to login.
+When configuring the Service Connector, it is required to provide the `hostname` of the instance and the `username` with which to login.
 Optionally, it is possible to provide an `instance_name` (for easily recognizing the particular instance) and an `ssh_passphrase` if applicable.

 ## Auto-configuration